kiki-droid/ml/README.md

         d.
 The weights values from hidden-output layers are 0.2, 0.6, 0.4, 0.7.
         e.
 The activation to use is the Sigmoid activation function.
         f.
 Bias is 1 for input and hidden layer.

+12 - Cluster the IRIS dataset using K-means algorithm without using any inbuilt library functions.

+13 - Find the optimal value of K using the Elbow method on the IRIS dataset.

+14 - K-means using in-built library functions on the IRIS dataset.

+15 - Implementation of Naive Bayesian classifier to classify patterns from the Car Evaluation dataset.

+16 - Implementation of Decision tree classifier to classify patterns from the Car Evaluation dataset.

+18 - Classifying the IRIS dataset using kNN algorithm without using any inbuilt library functions.

+19 - Finding the first two principal components of the IRIS dataset using Principal Component Analysis (PCA) algorithm without using any inbuilt library functions.